Boonshaft’s Blog

 #46 …if you knew you could not fail?

 I often think of a question posed by Robert H. Schuller: “What great thing would you attempt if you knew you could not fail?”
-How liberating it would be...
+How liberating it would be if we all would be...

 #45.
 Nonverbal Signals